Amintore Fanfani: Third and fourth government

-Despite a good approval in public opinion, his reformist policy produced a significant mistrust of the Italian industrial class and the right-wing of the Christian Democracy; multinational potentates opposed the opening to the Arab countries led by Fanfani's ally Enrico Mattei, founder of Eni.

-In the 1963 general election, the Christian Democrats lost almost one million votes, gaining nearly 38%, while the PCI arrived second with 25%.
-However the liberals surged to 7%, their best results ever, receiving many votes from former Christian Democratic supporters, who were against Fanfani's centre-left policies.
-With the decline of electoral support, on 22 June 1963, the majority of DC members decided to replace Fanfani with a provisional government led by impartial President of the Chamber of Deputies, Giovanni Leone; however in autumn, when the congress of the Socialist Party authorized a full engagement of the party into the government, Leone resigned and Aldo Moro, secretary of the DC and leader of the more leftist wing of the party, became the new prime minister and ruled Italy for more than four years.
+Despite a good approval in public opinion, his reformist policy produced a significant mistrust of the Italian industrial class and the right wing of the DC; multinational potentates opposed the opening to the Arab countries led by Fanfani's ally Enrico Mattei, founder of Eni.
+In the 1963 Italian general election, the DC lost almost one million votes, gaining nearly 38%, while the PCI arrived second with 25%.
+The PLI surged to 7%, the party's best result, receiving many votes from former DC supporters who were against Fanfani's centre-left policies.
+With the decline of electoral support, on 22 June 1963 the majority of DC members decided to replace Fanfani with a provisional government led by the Chamber of Deputies impartial president Giovanni Leone; however, when the party congress of the PSI in autumn authorized a full engagement of the party into the government, Leone resigned and Moro, secretary of the DC and leader of the more leftist wing of the party, became the new prime minister and ruled Italy for more than four years.